 We knew the futility of reporting incidents like this one — knew because another friend had looked into it after a similar night.
 The process detailed to her was so daunting that we all shook our heads and clucked our tongues and said, “That sucks.
 It isn’t right,” and agreed that it wasn’t worth it.
 And so, I said nothing.

 Over the years, my rough outline has become even hazier; the only reason I trust my own memory is because I confided in one friend at the time.
+She remembers.

 In his current social media profile, he still looks like a nice guy.
 And you know what?
 He probably is a nice guy, in a lot of ways.
 He has the same friendly smile.
 He makes some lighthearted, self-deprecating jokes.
 He volunteers in his community.
 Given his chosen career path, we aren’t in immediate danger of his Supreme Court nomination, but I felt compelled to finish the thought experiment anyway.